 Cables are represented over all the stitches that are used for the cable.
 Like decreases, they also slant on the chart in the same direction as the finished piece.

 TIP: Some charts have a gray or "no stitch" square.
 This literally is not a stitch since it does not represent a physical stitch in the knitting; it's just a placeholder in the chart for a stitch that has yet to be created.
 Skip over this square when you are reading the chart, but don't skip over anything in the knitting.

 I hope you enjoyed this tutorial for How to Read Knitting Charts, if you have any further questions please leave them for me in the comments and I will make sure to answer them!

 Want to practice your chart reading skills?
-Check out the Starlit Hyacinth Pattern, this fingering weight cowl is worked in the round and is a great introduction to chart reading.
+Check out the Genesee Mountain Poncho Pattern, this worsted weight poncho is worked in the round from the bottom up and has charted and written patterning.